CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:exception:: InvalidAggregationFunction(TypeError)

-    Exception called if an aggregation function being added is invalid according to the `validate_aggregation` function.
+    Exception called if an aggregation function being added is invalid according to the `validate_aggregation` function, or if an unknown aggregation function is requested by name via :py:meth:`get <AggregationFunctionSet.get()>`.

     .. versionadded:: 0.91-config_work